SP7-Ritmare/starterkit/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GET-IT's documentation!
+GET-IT documentation
 ===================================
+Welcome to GET-IT documentation!

-The Geoinformation Enabling ToolkIT starterkit® (GET-IT) is an Open Source software for geospatial data managament.
-It allows to upload, visualize and share data on the Web through Open Geospatial Consoritum (OGC) standard services.
-GET-IT users could manage traditional geographic data (layers, maps) and observations from sensors through a single user interface.
+The Geoinformation Enabling ToolkIT starterkit® (GET-IT) is an Open Source software for geospatial data and metadata management.
+It allows the user to upload, store, visualize and share data on the Web through Open Geospatial Consoritum (OGC) standard services.
+GET-IT users can manage traditional geographic data (layers, maps) and observations from sensors using simple web form through a single graphic user interface (GUI).
 GET-IT package also include EDI to create metadata according to international profiles (INSPIRE, RNDT, ...).

 How To Use The Documentation
 ============

-The documentation contains step-by-step tutorials that are oriented around performing particular sets of tasks, like adding data or publishing data, setting up and maintaining a server, or setting up a project to extend from GET-IT.
-The documentation is written in a workshop format targeted to three different types of users:
+The documentation is geared toward three distinct types of users:

-Users: are people who log into GET-IT website and use its functionality.
+* Users: are people who log into GET-IT web form and use its functionality.
-Administrators: are people who install and deploy GET-IT websites in production for their Users.
+* Administrators: are people who install and deploy GET-IT in production for their Users.
-Developers: are people who write code to add functionality, integrate with other systems, fix bugs, and potentially help an Administrator setup a server and deploy a GeoNode instance for production.
+* Developers: are people who write code to add functionality, integrate with other systems, fix bugs, and potentially help an Administrator setup a server and deploy a GeoNode instance for production.

+The documentation is divided into three sections:

+* About GET-IT: a short presentation of GET-IT features and its functionalities
+* Tutorials: step-by-step instructions in workshop format that help different users to accomplish a set of tasks.
+* Activities by GET-IT team: about the project, how to contribute, links, resources, other info.

 Table of contents
 =========

+It contains step-by-step tutorials that are oriented around performing particular sets of tasks, like adding data or publishing data, setting up and maintaining a server, or setting up a project to extend from GET-IT.

+* About GET-IT:

+* Tutorials:

+The Tutorials section contains step-by-step workshops that are oriented around performing particular sets of tasks, like adding data or publishing maps, setting up and maintaining a server, or setting up a project to extend from GET-IT.
+These tutorials are written in a workshop like format and are broken into three groups:
+* Users tutorials
+* Administrators tutorials

+* Activities by GET-IT team: it scientifically summarize the history and the progression of GET-IT development.

 Need Help?
 ==========

 Having trouble?
 Can't find what you are looking for?
-We'd like to help!!
+We'd like to help!

 * Write us an email to: help.skritmare@irea.cnr.it
 * Report bugs in GET-IT in our `ticket tracker`_.

 .. _ticket tracker: https://github.com/SP7-Ritmare/starterkit